 Wood Field Inspectors (FIs) will monitor day-to-day activities of the contractor to ensure compliance with project plans and specifications, good workmanship and the QC requirements.
-The testing/inspection documentation.
+The FIs will maintain accurate records of the contractor's work and will complete inspection and testing/inspection documentation.

-FIs will maintain accurate records of the contractor's work and will complete inspection and number 3, dated June 10, 2016), which was prepared in accordance with the USEPA's QA/R-2 requirements for Quality Management Plans.
+Wood activities will be performed in accordance with the firm's Quality Management Plan (revision number 3, dated June 10, 2016), which was prepared in accordance with the USEPA's QA/R-2 requirements for Quality Management Plans.